browserengineering/book/book/index.md

 ![The cover for Web Browser Engineering, from Oxford University Press](im/cover.jpg)

 ::: {.description}
-# Pre-order Web Browser Engineering
+# Pre-order _Web Browser Engineering_

-_Web Browser Engineering_ is will be published by Oxford University Press before the end of the year. **Pre-order now** to get it as soon as possible.
+_Web Browser Engineering_ will be published by Oxford University Press before the end of the year. **Pre-order now** to get it as soon as possible.